-Farrell Lloyd, MD, MPH, is being named as The American Health Council’s newest member on their Physician’s Board.
+Farrell Lloyd, MD, MPH, is being named as “Best in Medicine” by the American Health Council.
 Dr. Lloyd has been a Physician at the Mayo Clinic for the past 15 years, giving 26 years of medical practice and capability in Hospital Medicine to the healthcare industry.
 The Mayo Clinic is one of the largest integrated, not-for-profit medical groups where doctors from every medical specialty are joined by common systems and live by the motto, “the needs of the patient come first.”
 Dr. Lloyd is also the main creator of the “Ask Mayo Expert” Tool, which is used by all Mayo clinicians as a medical search engine.

 Dr. Lloyd received his education from the University of Utah’s School of Medicine.
 He first pursued his Bachelor’s Degree, which was awarded to him in 1985.
 He then continued his education by earning his Medical Degree, which he received in 1989.
 He also obtained his Masters in Public Health with subspecialties in Health Care Administration, Policy Biostatistics, and Medical Informatics in 1994.
 After his graduation, Dr. Lloyd accepted an internship at the University of Arizona Health Sciences Center.
 Upon the completion of the internship, Dr. Lloyd agreed to an offer of Residency and Fellowship in General Medicine within the same institute.